-Limit access to Tecton extension based on Account or Transaction types
+How to limit access to Tecton extensions based on account or transaction types.

 As shown in this example below, the context filter for a Tecton module lives within the module's meta.type object.